News About Our July 2021 Meeting

 In case you missed our spring quarterly meeting, we welcomed former GPS President Sandy Hokanson and her latest book The Surprising Language of Doves Held Up to the Light at our most recent quarterly meeting on Saturday, April 24.
 You can still see Sandy’s reading on our YouTube channel, or follow this link.

-The winner of our inaugural Ron Self Chapbook Contest, former GPS VP Trish Percival, also will read from her chapbook, Awake with Low Slung Moon.
+The winner of our inaugural Ron Self Chapbook Contest, former GPS VP Trish Percival, also read from her chapbook, Awake with Low Slung Moon.
 Her reading is to be found here.